teknostatik/keyboards/ferris_sweep/ferris_sweep_build_guide_vial.md

 Plug the keyboard into a computer, and short every single socket to test that the right key codes are sent.
 I use [QMK Configurator](https://config.qmk.fm/#/test) to test this.

-If anything is awry, fix it before soldering switches.
+If anything does not work, fix it before soldering switches.

 ## Soldering switches